BY EMMALY WIEDERHOLT; ILLUSTRATION BY LIZ BRENT-MALDONADO

 I’ve been around long enough to see that, yes, there has been change.
 I also know that, in some areas, a lot has not changed.
-There are times when I think it was better about 10 or 15 years ago.
-I live in New York City, which isn’t a very accessible place to be.
+There are times when I think it was better 10 or 15 years ago.
+I live in New York City, which isn’t a very accessible place.
 Some subways have elevators, but a lot of times they don’t work.
-Those kinds of hassles that wouldn’t necessarily make or break your day, make or break my day.
+Those kinds of hassles that wouldn’t necessarily make or break your day make or break my day.

 Any other thoughts?